emilyyyyyllo/DATA146/project3.md

 # Question 5

-After adding the dummy variables of zip codes, there is an obvious improvement for the linear regression model.
+After adding the dummy variables of zip codes, there is an obvious improvement for the models.
 For all three models of the charleston_act.cvs data that include zip codes, I still assigned 10 for the number of folds in order to keep it consistent with the previous models.

-For the unstandardized linear regression model, the training score has now risen to 0.34 while the testing score is 0.24.
+For the unstandardized linear regression model, the training score has now risen to 0.33 while the testing score is 0.24.
 We still see a little bit of overfitting since the training score is higher than the testing score, but in comparison with the previous models without considering zip codes, this is already a better fit model.

 After standardization, the training score is still consistent with the previous model, which is 0.33.
 However, the testing score I originally got was extremely low—-3.303137384434876e+22.
 I figured this is because zip codes are dummy variables that take the value of either 0 or 1, which makes little sense to standardize.
-Even if standardized, I doubt if it would impact the model’s predictability.
-In order to generate a proper testing score, I later tried the following codes:
+Even if standardized, I doubt if it would negatively impact the model’s predictability.
+In order to generate a proper testing score, I later tried the following codes which scale the price and square feet variables:

 ```
 lin_reg = LinearRegression()